Top 6 Tips for Selling Your MSP

 In this article, we’ll review what to do (and what NOT to do) when selling your MSP.

 To create this article, we’ve teamed up with Brent Whitfield of New Charter Technologies, a nationwide MSP platform.
 Brent’s role in the company is to acquire new MSPs under New Charter’s network, making him an essential resource for MSPs looking to sell.
 He has been involved in the successful acquisition of 24 MSPs over the past four years, including the sale of his own MSP.
-If you want advice on selling, look no further than Brent, who has spearheaded the purchase of dozens of MSPs and knows precisely what key factors make for a promising acquisition.

 1. Show EBITDA Growth Leading Up to Sale